replicatedhq/replicated-docs/docs/templates/process-multiple-procedure.md

 ## Additional Resources​

-[Bulleted list of one or more links to related resources, such as concepts, web pages, and so on.Make sure the resource links are truly relevant to the task.]
+[Bulleted list of one or more links to related resources, such as concepts, web pages, and so on.
+Make sure the resource links are truly relevant to the task.]